zeeev/wham/README.md

   Boost:
     Boost is used for it's program opitions and statistical distributions.
+If boost is not installed as root. you might need to create an enviromental variable for boost:

+    bash :

+    export BOOST_ROOT=/xxx/boost/

+    tcsh :

+    setenv BOOST_ROOT /xxx/boost/

   LibZ: